mgarcia175/Music-Realm/README.md

 ***Music Realm Creat*** is a fun and interactive program that:

-+ Allows the user to add all of their known songs
++ Allows the user to add, list, and remove their known songs
-+ Allows the user to add all of their known artists
++ Allows the user to add, list, and remove their known artists
 + Allows the user to customize these submission by removing, adding and assigning their songs to the song's corresponding artist

 Let's go through it!